eqmvii/cursed-word-client/punchlist.md

 * Larger dictionary to enforce real word guesses clientside
 * Read more about HD wallets and nemonics: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki
 * Save randomized dictionary to a file
-* Write game logs
 * Do I need vue router and routes?
 For rules, non-blockchain version, NFT display, etc.?
-* Refactor guesses responded to so that it's by wordId and guess number?

 # nice to have